Skip to Content

 Pomeranian's Life Expectancy?

-The Pomeranian life span is strongly dependent on elements including genetics, exercise, quality/quantity of food he consumes, health problems, and the environment they live in.
+The Pomeranian life span depends on genetics, exercise, quality/quantity of food he consumes, health problems, and environment.
 The average Pomeranian life span is 12-16 years.

 Conclusion